Animals at Fairs, Exhibitions and in Agritourism

 - Integrating Safety into Agritourism - from the National Children's Center for Rural and Agricultural Health and Safety.
 A website with tools and resources that help farm owners keep visitors safe.

-- Excellence in Exhibition: Preventing Disease in Animals and People - Center for Food Security and Public Health.
+- Excellence in Exhibition: Preventing Disease in Animals and People - Free courses for elementary and middle/high school students from The Center for Food Security and Public Health.

 - Healthy Farms Healthy Agriculture Biosecurity Learning Modules - a series of six modules and accompanying activities for youth in agriculture, which can be adapted for post-secondary instruction too.